gangz/Tetris/IoP_Tetris.md

 28. It is time to elimiate a whole row. ()
     Add an empty interface. (it is key for IoP.
 Find interface)

+29. Add a quick stub for the eleminate in Shape class.